johnandrea/gedcom-display-format/README.md

 The tag in the gedcom file used to match the specified person.
 Default is xref which is the gedcom individual identifier.
   When using a non-xref tag, the given personid value must match exactly the value in the gedcom file.

+--dates

+Include birth and death years with the names.

 ## Usage ##